Department of English 3353

 Nature-based essays published in journals and magazines such as Orion, Ecotone, Wild Earth, High Country News, Conservation Magazine, and Quest.
-Author of three books of nature/spiritual essays through Skinner House and two popular science/history books: Locust: The devastating rise and mysterious disappearance of the insect that shaped the American frontier (Basic) and Six-Legged Soldiers: A history of insects as weapons of war and terror (Oxford University Press).
-Current book projects are: The Infested Mind: From Entomophobia to Biophilia (Oxford) and Dose Unto Others (a crime noir novel that has yet to find representation despite being awfully damn clever).
+Author of three books of nature/spiritual essays through Skinner House and three popular science/history books: Locust: The devastating rise and mysterious disappearance of the insect that shaped the American frontier (Basic), Six-Legged Soldiers: A history of insects as weapons of war and terror (Oxford University Press), and The Infested Mind: From Entomophobia to Biophilia (Oxford).
+Current book projects are: Behind the Carbon Curtain: The Energy Industry, Political Censorship and Free Speech (University of New Mexico Press), and Dose Unto Others (a crime noir novel that has yet to find representation despite being awfully damn clever).

 Senior advisor to the Board of the Ruckelshaus Institute of Environment and Natural Resources; Associate Editor, Journal of Orthoptera Research; Host for Wyoming Signatures (Wyoming Public Television program); Editorial Board, Journal of Agricultural and Environmental Ethics; Master of Ceremonies for the Wyoming State Science Fair; reviewer for 51 presses and scholarly journals.
 Formerly the executive director of the International Orthopterists' Society and the founder/director of the Association for Applied Acridology International.